Join us for an adventure in flavor!

 Ingredients

-• Corn – You can use fresh, frozen or canned.
-Today we are using fresh.
+- Corn – You can use fresh, frozen or canned.
+Today I am using fresh.

 How to Make Mexican Street Corn Salad

-Heat a little olive oil in a skillet over medium high heat.
-While it’s heating up, cut the corn kernels off of the cobs.
+I start by heating a bit of olive oil in a skillet over medium-high heat.
+While that’s heating up, I cut the corn kernels off the cobs.

-One the skillet is nice and hot, add in the corn and sauté it for a few minutes, just give it a hint of caramelization.
+Once the skillet is nice and hot, I add the corn and sauté it for a few minutes to give it just a hint of caramelization.

 As I mentioned, it’s equally good hot or cold.
 That being said, here are a few serving suggestions: